0xT0xic/0xt0xic.github.io/_tabs/whoami.md

 # 📞💀 <span style="color: green;">Wazzzup!</span>

 ## I'm Toxic, but you can call me Loxic too.
-Im an Cybersecurity Enthusiast, and I will public my blogs about cybersecurity and CTFs here.
+Im an Cybersecurity Enthusiast, and I will be publicing my blogs about cybersecurity and CTFs here.

 ## I mainly focus on web application hacking and binary exploitation.
 But I participate in any kind of CTFs on platforms like HTB and THM.